tve/sensorgnome-support/wifi-button/README.md

 (See also top-level README.)

+The hotspot starts dnsmasq to respond to DNS queries from clients, which is a required feature, and it responds with 192.168.7.2 to every query (captive portal).
+By default resolvconf picks up on the fact that dnsmasq is running and sets /etc/resolv.conf to point to it, which breaks all DNS resolutions.
+This package adds "deny_interfaces=lo.dnsmasq" to /etc/resolvconf.conf to prevent that.

 The `sg-WiFi-button.deb` package can be installed and tested on a vanilla rPi provided the following are present: